azsry/phasmophobia_mechanics/README.md

 - The ghost will return to its favourite room when the player they are targeting is dead.

 - If a smudge stick is within 1.5m of their teleport destination, they will return to their favourite room
-- After killing a player, the ghost will teleport back to where it was just before the hunting phase began, and reset to idle phase.
+- After killing a player, the ghost will teleport back to their favourite room, and reset to idle phase.
 They cannot initiate hunting phase for the next 25 seconds.
 ### Window knocking
 - Ghosts can occasionally knock on windows.
 When they do, they create fingerprint evidence on the window, and create a Ghost Interaction EMF (Level 2) on the window